 History is 'brought to life' by the active engagement of children in historical enquiry through drama, visits, interviews and the use of a range of sources, including artefacts, for research.
-Children study the lives of people, past and present, and key events, in order to develop a sense of chronology and the order in which history unfolds.
-A thoughtful, enquiring approach to interpreting the past is encouraged, so that children may begin to understand from where they have come.
+Children study the lives of people, past and present, and key events, in order to develop a sense of chronology and an understanding of where they have come from.
+Diverse experiences and contributions of communities and individuals from a range of backgrounds to British history, society and culture are considered; and a thoughtful, enquiring approach to interpreting the past is encouraged, so children become better informed citizens of the world, with a greater understanding of the value of inclusion, similarity and difference.

 Children are taught the skills of geographical enquiry and use maps, photographs, digital technologies, globes and first hand fieldwork to answer key questions including: Where is this place?
 What is it like?
 How and why is it changing?
 How does this place compare with other places?
 How and why are places connected?
-Children learn about the interaction between physical and human processes, and of the formation and use of landscapes and environments.
+In global citizenship children earn about the interaction between physical and human processes, and of the formation and use of landscapes and environments.
 They also consider the effect that man has on the environment and how, as citizens, they have a responsibility to look after it.